damianhakert/damianhakert.github.io/source/_posts/2016-02-10-gitlab-sponsors-appletv-appchallenge.markdown

 to the tvOS App Challenge winner and $5,000 to two Hackathon finalists.
 On April 17, Challenge finalists will demo their apps for journalists, VCs, and a special guest from Gitlab during an App Challenge showcase.

+We're excited to sponsor and support events in software development communities and help grow awareness of GitLab.

 Find out more about the [Apple TV App Challenge](https://www.applovin.com/appchallenge).